tom21091/Adafruit-TFT/README.md

 Adafruit-TFT
 ============

-This is a demonstration of the use of an Adafruit 1.8" 18-bit color TFT LCD display with an Ultrasonic PING sensor.
+This is a demonstration of the use of an Adafruit 1.8" 18-bit color TFT LCD display with an Ultrasonic PING sensor on a chipKIT microcontroller board.

 Documentation
 -------------